jaybielao/pinoy-adventures/README.md

 	- Icons from Font Awesome https://fontawesome.com/

+   	- Code for the rainbow text was taken from Bing Chat

 - __Media__

 	- Photos used in everypage were free images taken from Pixabay https://pixabay.com/images/search/philippines/